BSF threatening voters in border areas: TMC complains to CEC | Politics

 ''This is a dangerous situation and the ECI must lookinto it,'' TMC secretary-general Partha Chatterjee toldreporters after meeting the ECI delegation here.

+CPI (M) leader Rabin Deb said the Left party urged theECI for the effective utilisation of the central forces.

+''We urged the ECI to ensure a conducive atmosphere forholding free and fair elections,'' he said.

-The ECI officials are meeting the representatives ofvarious political parties before holding discussions withofficials of central and state regulatory agencies.
+The ECI officials are meeting the representatives ofvarious political parties and holding discussions withofficials of central and state regulatory agencies duringtheir three-day visit.

-There will also be a review meeting with divisionalcommissioners, district election officers and senior policeofficers over the assembly elections in the state, sources inthe state poll panel said.
+A review meeting will also be held with the divisionalcommissioners and district election officers, sources in thestate poll panel said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)